ministryofjustice/wp-moj-blocks/README.md

 If you run into NPM issues try
 * Delete `/node_modules` folder and `package-lock.json` in plugin root and then run `npm install`
 * Try `npm rebuild node-sass` or the `npm rebuild <package name causing issues>`

+#### Block not registering?
+If you are using this plugin in the Hale theme, make sure you've added your new block to the allowlist, found in Hale ~/inc/restrict-blocks.php.

 ## Automated linting and PHP code sniffing
 We have a Git Action setup that lints, sniffs and then commits the linted PHP code in this plugin when anything is pushed to the repo.